A simple introduction to AR using ARFoundation

 This is how you set it up to display the detected plane with a black frame and a translucent plate

-1. Create a Plane to display as a flat surface (XR → AR Default Plane)
+1. Create a Plane to display as a plane (XR → AR Default Plane)

-2. Convert the created Plane into a Prefab and delete it from the Hierarchy
+2. Convert the created Plane into a Prefab and remove it from the Hierarchy

-5. If you only need a horizontal plane, set "Detection Mode" to Horizontal
+5. If only horizontal planes are needed, set "Detection Mode" to Horizontal

 Place objects in the AR space

-Touch the detected plane to display an object there.
+Touch the detected plane to display an object.
+This involves:

-・Add "AR Raycast Manager" to AR Session Origin to detect touch coordinates.
+adding "AR Raycast Manager" to the AR Session Origin to detect touch coordinates,

 using System.Collections; using System.Collections.Generic; using UnityEngine; using UnityEngine.XR.ARFoundation; using UnityEngine.XR.ARSubsystems; public class ARManager : MonoBehaviour { [SerializeField] private GameObject objPrefab; private ARRaycastManager raycastMan; private List<ARRaycastHit> hitResults = new List<ARRaycastHit> (); void Awake() { raycastMan = GetComponent<ARRaycastManager> (); } void Update() { if (Input.touchCount > 0) { Touch touch = Input.GetTouch(0); if (touch.phase != TouchPhase.Ended) { return; } if (raycastMan.Raycast (touch.position, hitResults, TrackableType.All)) { Instantiate (objPrefab, hitResults[0].pose.position, hitResults[0].pose.rotation); } } } }

-・Add the created code (class) to the AR Session Origin as an Add Component
+- Add the created code (class) to the AR Session Origin as a component.

-. ・Register the object you want to display in ObjPrefab.
+- Register the object you want to display as an ObjPrefab.

 The object you want to display

-Either a Cube or a Sphere would be fine, but since I was there, I decided to look for a suitable model from the Asset Store.
+A cube or a sphere would work, but since I'm at it, I'll look for a suitable model from the Asset Store.

-I narrowed down my search to 3D and Free Assets and decided to use "Space Robot Kyle."
+I narrowed my search to 3D, Free Assets and decided to use "Space Robot Kyle".

-I imported it, created an Avatar, made it move, and adjusted it so that it could play the "UnityChan" motion.
+I imported it, created an avatar to make it move, and adjusted it so that it could play UnityChan's motions.

 Check on the actual device

-Build it and check it on a real device.
+Let's build and test it on a real device.

-When you run it, an object will be generated at the touched position, like this.
+When you run it, an object will be generated at the touch location like this.

-*I blurred the face to protect privacy, but it looks a bit suspicious...
+*I blurred the face for privacy reasons, but it looks rather suspicious...

 Something to summarize